The Cyber Scheme banner image depicting telecommunications spy satellites

 You are then asked to provide evidence of your competence mapped to the Standard of Professional Competence & Commitment (UK CSC SPCC).
 Using the STAR model will also prove beneficial here.

-(Security testing only; you must have completed an appropriate exam within the last three years – see below).
+(Security Testing only; you must have completed an appropriate exam within the last three years – see below).

 Final Assessment